agxpro-z/property-record/property-network/addOrg3/README.md

-## Adding Org3 to the test network
+## Adding Org3 to the property network

 You can use the `addOrg3.sh` script to add another organization to the Fabric test network.
 The `addOrg3.sh` script generates the Org3 crypto material, creates an Org3 organization definition, and adds Org3 to a channel on the test network.

-You first need to run `./network.sh up createChannel` in the `test-network` directory before you can run the `addOrg3.sh` script.
+You first need to run `./network.sh up createChannel` in the `property-network` directory before you can run the `addOrg3.sh` script.

 ```
 ./network.sh up createChannel